Backward chaining (applied behavior analysis)

 Chaining is a technique used in applied behavior analysis to teach complex tasks by breaking them down into discrete responses or individual behaviors that are part of a task analysis.
-With a backward chaining procedure the learning can happen in two ways.
-In one approach the adult can complete all the steps for the learner and give the learner the opportunity to attempt the last one and prompt as needed.
-For the other approach the adult can prompt the learner throughout the steps on the chain and give the learner an opportunity to complete the last one independently.
-However, if unable to do so the adult helps by also prompting the learner through the last step and reinforcement is given to the learner once the last step is completed.
-Because independency is desired the goal is to remove the prompts as soon as the learner can complete the steps without help.
+Backward chaining is a type of chaining in which a sequence of steps is taught beginning with the last step and adding previous steps as each is mastered.
+In a backward chaining procedure, the teacher may complete all the steps for the learner and provide the learner the opportunity to attempt the final step.
+Alternatively, the adult may guide the learner through each step and allow the learner to complete the final step independently.
+If the learner is unable to independently complete the final step, the teacher will provide prompts and deliver reinforcement upon completion.
+The reinforcement consistently being delivered for finishing the task may help to maintain the learner's motivation.
+Because independence is desired the goal is to remove the prompts as soon as the learner can complete the steps without help.

 Task Analysis

-A task analysis involves breaking a complex skill into smaller teachable units creating a series of steps or tasks.
-In other words, it is the identification of all the stimuli and responses in a behavior chain.
-In backward chain task analysis, the final step of the routine is taught first so that the reinforcement for completing the step is accessible to the naturally occurring reinforcement.
+A task analysis involves breaking a complex skill into smaller, teachable units creating a series of steps.
+In backward chaining, it is used to identify the sequence of steps so the final response may be targeted first.